tjfeldman/RulesRace/README.md

 - [ ] Add Inventory to Player to store Escape Tickets.
 - [ ] Allow Escape Tickets to be used to get out of Jail.
 - [ ] Add UI Hub that shows the player and their inventory tickets.
-- [ ] Add Die animation when the player rolls.
-Add UI button for player's roll.
+- [x] Add Die animation when the player rolls.
+Add UI for player's roll.
 - [ ] Add special die that can be rolled when conditions are met.
 - [ ] Add State Manager that controls the turn.
 - [ ] Add a Bot Player that rolls die and moves.